Operation Looking Glass: History

-The SAC Airborne Command Post or "Looking Glass" was initiated in 1960, with the conversion of 5 KC-135A tankers to Airborne Command Posts.
-On July 1, 1960 operational testing began under the code name Looking Glass, with a SAC general officer always aboard each flight, and operated by the 34th Air Refueling Squadron at Offutt AFB.
-The mission transferred to the 38th Strategic Reconnaissance Squadron in August 1966, to the 2nd Airborne Command and Control Squadron in April 1970, to the 7th Airborne Command and Control Squadron in July 1994, and to the USSTRATCOM's Strategic Communications Wing One in October 1998.
+In 1960, the SAC Airborne Command Post or "Looking Glass" was initiated, with the conversion of 5 KC-135A tankers to Airborne Command Posts.
+In July 1960, operational testing began under the code name Looking Glass, with a SAC general officer always aboard each flight, and operated by the 34th Air Refueling Squadron at Offutt AFB.

+In August 1966, the mission transferred to the 38th Strategic Reconnaissance Squadron, to the 2nd Airborne Command and Control Squadron in April 1970, to the 7th Airborne Command and Control Squadron in July 1994, and to the USSTRATCOM's Strategic Communications Wing One in October 1998.

-The Strategic Air Command put Looking Glass mission on continuous airborne alert starting February 3, 1961, aircraft from the 34th Air Refueling Squadron based at its headquarters at Offutt AFB, backed up by aircraft flying with the Second Air Force / 913th Air Refueling Squadron at Barksdale AFB, Louisiana, Eighth Air Force / 99th Air Refueling Squadron at Westover AFB, Massachusetts, and Fifteenth Air Force / 22d Air Refueling Squadron, March AFB, California.
+In February 1961, the Strategic Air Command put Looking Glass mission on continuous airborne alert.
+Aircraft from the 34th Air Refueling Squadron were based at its headquarters at Offutt AFB, backed up by aircraft flying with the Second Air Force / 913th Air Refueling Squadron at Barksdale AFB, Louisiana, the Eighth Air Force / 99th Air Refueling Squadron at Westover AFB, Massachusetts, and the Fifteenth Air Force / 22d Air Refueling Squadron, March AFB, California.

 EC-135 Looking Glass aircraft were airborne 24 hours a day for over 29 years, until July 24, 1990, when "The Glass" ceased continuous airborne alert, but remained on ground or airborne alert 24 hours a day.

-Looking Glass mirrors ground-based command, control, and communications (C3 or C³) located at the USSTRATCOM Global Operations Center (GOC) at Offutt AFB.
+The Looking Glass mission mirrors ground-based command, control, and communications (C3 or C³) located at the USSTRATCOM Global Operations Center (GOC) at Offutt AFB.
 The EC-135 Looking Glass aircraft were equipped with the Airborne Launch Control System, capable of transmitting launch commands to U.S. ground-based intercontinental ballistic missiles (ICBMs) in the event that the ground launch control centers were rendered inoperable.

 The Looking Glass was also designed to help ensure continuity and reconstitution of the US government in the event of a nuclear attack on North America.
 Although the two types of aircraft are distinct, the Doomsday Plane nickname is also frequently associated with the Boeing E-4 "Nightwatch" Advanced Airborne Command Post mission and aircraft.

-The Looking Glass was the anchor in what was known as the World Wide Airborne Command Post (WWABNCP) network.
-This network of specially equipped EC-135 aircraft would launch from ground alert status and establish air-to-air wireless network connections in the event of a U.S. national emergency.
+The Looking Glass was the anchor in the World Wide Airborne Command Post (WWABNCP) network.
+This network of specially equipped EC-135 aircraft launched from ground alert status, and established air-to-air wireless network connections in the event of a U.S. national emergency.
 Members of the WWABNCP network included: